viperproject/SecurityProtocolImplementations/README.md

     ```
 - Download and start the Docker image containing our artifact by executing the following command:
     ```
-    docker run -it --volume $PWD/C-sync:/gobra/C --volume $PWD/Go-sync:/gobra/Go ghcr.io/viperproject/securityprotocolimplementations-artifact:latest
+    docker run -it --platform linux/amd64 --volume $PWD/C-sync:/gobra/C --volume $PWD/Go-sync:/gobra/Go ghcr.io/viperproject/securityprotocolimplementations-artifact:latest
     ```
+    > ⚠️
-	Note that this command results in the Docker container writing files to the two folders `Go-sync` and `C-sync` on your host machine.
+    > Note that this command results in the Docker container writing files to the two folders `Go-sync` and `C-sync` on your host machine.
-	Thus, make sure that these folders are indeed empty and previous modifications that you have made to files in these folders have been saved elsewhere!
+    > Thus, make sure that these folders are indeed empty and previous modifications that you have made to files in these folders have been saved elsewhere!
 - The Docker command above not only starts a Docker container and provides you with a shell within this container but it also synchronizes all files constituting our artifact with the two folders `Go-sync` and `C-sync` on your host machine.
 I.e., the local folders `Go-sync` and `C-sync` are synchronized with `/gobra/Go` and `/gobra/C` within the Docker container, respectively.

 #### Usage